SmartPolarBear/clox/README.md

 - MSVC 17.0
 - CMAKE, 3.19 and above.

-C++20 support, especially support for `std::format` and concepts are required for compiling most of the codes.
+**Note:** C++20 support of compilers, especially support for `std::format` and concepts are required for compiling most of the codes.
+Now, only Visual Studio 16.9 and above are known to support them all.
+And LLVM 13 may work because it claims its test formatting features are "In progress".

 #### Third-party Libraries
 - [microsoft/GSL](https://github.com/microsoft/GSL)